coxy1989/clr/README.md

 - [Implementations](https://github.com/coxy1989/clr/blob/master/modules/schedulers.py) of the *triangular*, *triangular2*, *decay* and *exp_range* policies.
 - An [implementation](https://github.com/coxy1989/clr/blob/master/modules/schedulers.py#L58) of the *Learning Rate Range Test* described in section 3.3.
 - [Ports](https://github.com/coxy1989/clr/blob/master/modules/model.py) of the *'full'* and *'quick'* CIFAR10 Caffe models to pytorch.
-- Experiments which verify the efficacy of *CLR* combined with the *Learning Rate Range Test* in reducing training time on CIFAR10.
+- Experiments which verify the efficacy of *CLR* combined with the *Learning Rate Range Test* in reducing training time, compared to the caffe default CIFAR10 configuration.

 ## Quickstart

+The experiments performed in this repository were conducted on a paperspace instance with a Nvidia Quadro P4000 GPU.

 1. `git clone git@github.com:coxy1989/clr.git`